Abdelwahab-M-Khidr/Abdelwahab-M-Khidr.github.io/index.md

 ### Translation
 - **One year of experience** translating various types of content including legal documents (Arabic-English), films, and advertisements.
-- Ensured **accuracy**, cultural relevance, and adherence to client-specific guidelines.
+- Ensured accuracy, cultural relevance, and adherence to client-specific guidelines.

 ### Academic Researcher and Copywriter
 - **Two years of experience** in writing and analyzing academic reports.